When Azimut’s Verve line first appeared in 2020, it felt like a bold departure from the Italian yard's norm...

 And it mirrors the Verve 47 above the waterline too, with the same blade-like hull windows (designed by Francesco Struglia) that helped make the first Verve model such a hit.
 Darkly tinted and acutely tapered, they drive forward from the trailing edge of the T-Top all the way to the bow’s seven-person lounging area.

 In fact, the only patch of hull the windows don’t reach is the aft section on either side of the L-shaped cockpit bench.
 Back here, what you find instead is a neat little push-button terrace that folds down to port, expanding the aft deck for a much more intimate connection with the water, (pity they had to use a big, bulky retractable ladder rather than an integrated design).

 While that’s always a pleasure on a 40ft-plus sportsboat, the fact that the Azimut Verve 42’s transom is bristling with race-tuned outboards makes it an even more valuable asset here.

 In spite of an asymmetrical deck layout that sees a deepset port walkway curve around the console, the helm station sits slap-bang in the centre of the deck, exactly where the keen driver would want it.
 What’s more, when you’re behind the wheel, you can gaze down at the water frothing along the hull.

 As a weekender, naturally there’s an over-abundance of sitting/lounging/reclining opportunities.
 From the C-shaped bow sofa, to a full-width forward sun pad almost the size of Palm Beach, to the the big, L-shaped cockpit sofa.

-And the cabin below decks is perfect for a weekend away for four, with a double under the helm, a convertible forward vee, and a big, enclosed shower.
+Making the most of the generous near-13ft beam, the cabin below decks is perfect for a weekend away for four, with a double under the helm, a convertible forward vee, and a big, enclosed shower.